AidOpen/draft-AidOpen-feature-ideas/README.md

 # draft-AidOpen-feature-ideas
-This is draft for ideas for features of AidOpen
+This is draft ideas for features of AidOpen

 ###### About AidOpen :